j-prt/shoplist-api/README.md

 - API provides account creation and token-based authentication

 ### ShopList
 - Model for storing lists.
-ManyToMany relationship with Item
+ManyToMany relationship with Item.
+Custom total field to reflect the total cost of the items in the list.
 - API provides:
   - Creating a new list
   - Replacing an existing list (PUT)